 Reading.
 Whether you’re reading an article online, a novel, a textbook, or your own homework, read everything aloud.
 Some language learning apps like Duolingo or Babbel show you sample sentences but don’t prompt you to read them aloud, so people silently go through the drills and end up complaining that they forgot everything.
 The fault lies not in the learning resource, but in how they use it.

 Writing.
 Making sentences and short essays in your target language is very useful to elaborate on the words and grammar patterns you studied and reflect on the language in general.
 However, to get the most out of it, never fail to read aloud while you’re writing, and read everything after you’re done the writing.
 If you have a chance to have your homework corrected, also read aloud the correct version.

 Listening.
-Whenever you listen to music or the news, watch a documentary or a movie, make new words stick to your mind by repeating after the speaker, and possibly taking notes.
+Whenever you listen to music or the news in Italian, watch a documentary or a movie, make new words stick to your mind by repeating after the speaker, and possibly taking notes.
 Take your time to pause the music/video/audio if necessary.
 Don’t let those words come in from one ear and go out from the other.
 A Korean friend of mine would turn on the radio on an English-speaking channel and do stuff in the house.
 I’ve never heard her utter a sentence in English, and she has never made any progress.
 I experimented that myself.

 “Turn all your study time into speaking practice”